 When a woman undergoes surgery for breast cancer, she can expect to experience the removal of some or all of her breast tissue.
 Many women find that breast reconstruction after mastectomy is one of the most demoralizing, difficult, and disappointing parts of breast cancer treatment.
 If you, or someone you love, is facing surgery for breast cancer, then you will need to consider carefully as well your choices for breast reconstruction.

-As a female plastic surgeon, Dr. Lisa Cassileth understands the difficulties faced by women undergoing breast cancer treatment extremely well and has become among the top surgeons providing breast cancer reconstruction in Los Angeles and across the nation.
-Each year, she performs hundreds of breast cancer reconstruction surgeries in Los Angeles and Beverly Hills, enabling her patients to successfully get past their cancer surgeries and move on with their lives.
+As female plastic surgeons, Dr. Lisa Cassileth and Dr. Kelly Killeen understand the difficulties faced by women undergoing breast cancer treatment extremely well and has become among the top surgeons providing breast cancer reconstruction in Los Angeles and across the nation.
+Each year, they perform hundreds of breast cancer reconstruction surgeries in Los Angeles and Beverly Hills, enabling her patients to successfully get past their cancer surgeries and move on with their lives.

 Select an option below to learn more about breast reconstruction for cancer patients.

-To find out precisely what breast cancer reconstruction surgery options are available to you, and how best to achieve the reconstruction that you want, click here or call 310.278.8200 to make an appointment for a consultation with Dr. Cassileth.
+To find out precisely what breast cancer reconstruction surgery options are available to you, and how best to achieve the reconstruction that you want, click here or call 310.278.8200 to make an appointment for a consultation with one of our doctors.

 You have been more than just my doctor, you have helped me heal something inside not only from the loss of my breasts, but from almost dying when I had my daughter.
 Thank you for all you do, you have made a difference in my life & I will never forget you!"